pablobvch/pokemon-battle/README.md

 - React
 - MaterialUI

-## Installation and Execution - Backend
+## Installation and Execution - Backend and Frontend

+This project is a monorepo, so you will get both folders in the same project.
+Following the instruction to get ready the Pokemon's battle app working:

 1. Clone this repository: